 MS Student – Forest Sciences

-These experiences led me to pursue my MS with the PLPG in Fall 2021.
-I am researching large landscape-scale collaboratives and the hurdles they face as they scale up to meet the need for increased pace and scale of forest restoration in the face of the changing climate.
-I’m particularly interested in how boundary-spanning organizations can help us meet the “triple bottom line” of social, environmental, and ecological regeneration.
-Ultimately, I hope to help collaborative organizations leverage policies to conserve and restore the landscapes that communities and identities depend on.
+Before pursuing my MS at Colorado State University, I worked as a freelance writer and coach, developing 8+ years of experience in facilitation, marketing, and content creation.
+I put these skills to use within the Public Lands Policy Group, where I research multi-watershed-scale collaboratives and the hurdles they face as they scale up to increase the pace and scale of forest restoration under the context of a changing climate.
+I’m particularly interested in how boundary-spanning organizations can help us meet the “triple bottom line” of social, environmental, and ecological restoration.
+Ultimately, I hope to facilitate effective land management partnerships between policymakers, NGOs, stakeholders, and rightsholders.

 I grew up in rural North Carolina and moved to Colorado to pursue my undergraduate degree, a Bachelor of Science in Ecosystem Science and Sustainability.
 I graduated in December of 2019 and came back to CSU in the Fall of 2020 to pursue a Masters of Forest Sciences, with a focus on climate adaptation policy at the state level.